droundy/deft/papers/histogram/sad-referee-response.md

 5. The referee argues that our method should be tested on multiple other systems.
 The referee gives for example a single paper accepted by *PRL* that compares STMC to WL and introduces STMD.
+**We provide as argument multiple counter examples of papers accepted by PRE (the journal to which we are submitting) that test on a single system (not necessarily even a system of physical interest).
+The novelty of our method as well as the in depth comparison with WL, 1/t-WL, and SAMC make our paper a considerable and 'substantial' addition to the field.

+Additionally it is quite obvious that our method (SAD) is far superior from Fig.
+3 and 4 to the method that it is based on (SAMC).
+Our method is related to 1/t-WL but hardly an extension of the method as the referee claims; however, it performs as well as 1/t-WL and SAD is solving a significantly harder problem.
+Also, SAD has fewer  parameters to chose (only one) and many researchers will find temperature easier to determine than the energy range of the system.
+**

 **----------------------------------------------------------------------------**

 Minor details:

-6. The referee asks why we chose a maximum temperature of infinity.
-We have added a paragraph to Section III explaining the reasoning, which is that infinite temperature allows the system to randomize more reliably, and costs us essentially nothing.
+6. The referee asks why we chose a maximum temperature of infinity.  *We have added a paragraph to Section III explaining the reasoning*, which is that infinite temperature allows the system to randomize more reliably, and costs us essentially nothing.
 We do note that for some systems or situations in which the energy of maximum entropy is very high (or worse, infinite) we would need